Wanda Barzee, one of Elizabeth Smart's kidnappers, released from prison

 The Utah woman convicted of kidnapping for her part in the infamous abduction of Elizabeth Smart 16 years ago was released from Utah State Prison on Wednesday.

+Utah officials recently moved up Barzee's release from 2024, saying they had miscalculated her time served in various institutions.

-Smart, who said Barzee has rejected psychiatric treatment in prison, urged authorities and Barzee's family to have her committed for treatment.
+Smart was 14 when she was taken from her bedroom overnight.
+Now 30 and the married mother of two, Smart has complained that Barzee rejected psychiatric treatment in prison, urging authorities and Barzee's family to have her institutionalized.

-"I believe her to be a threat and a danger not just to myself but to the community, any vulnerable person," Smart said on Instagram.
-"I am very concerned ... however I refuse to live in fear.
-I have spent the last 15 years rebuilding and moving forward with my life, having a family, and pursuing my goals.

-"I lived in absolute fear and terror for nine months, no matter the outcome I will not do so again."
+Smart says she fears for herself, her family and the community.
+In an Instagram post after the release, Smart said she has dealt with "a rollercoaster of emotion" the last few weeks.

+"May we all remain vigilant in watching over our families, friends, and community from anyone who would seek to hurt or take advantage," Smart wrote.
+"I truly believe life is meant to be happy and beautiful, and no matter what happens that will remain my goal for me and for my family."

-Mitchell slipped into a window of the Smart home in Salt Lake City in 2002 and kidnapped the 14-year-old girl.
-He brought her to a makeshift campsite, and Smart said she was raped almost every day.
+Mitchell slipped into a window of the Smart home in Salt Lake City and kidnapped the blonde teen, whose photo almost immediately appeared in media across the nation and around the world.
+Mitchell brought Smart to a makeshift campsite, and Smart said she was raped almost every day.

 Smart has emphasized that Barzee was as bad as Mitchell.